bradthurber/sun-java-rpm-formula/README.rst

 Formula to install Java JDKs from an RPM sourced via URL.

-This is a quick-and-dirty copy of the salt sun-java formula but instead of downloading and installing a tarball, we just download and install an RPM
+This is a quick-and-dirty copy of the salt sun-java-formula but instead of downloading and installing a tarball, we just download and install an RPM